mk-fg/nfc-epaper-writer/README.md

-    This type of app installation from an APK file is called "sideloading", and steps required to allow it change between Android versions, but should be easy to lookup for specific one on the internet.
+    This type of app installation from an APK file is called "sideloading", and steps required to allow it change between Android versions, but should be easy to lookup for specific one on the internet, if Android's built-in prompts don't make it clear enough.

--   Installed tool should show up among the usual "application drawer" icons with "NFC E-Ink Writer" name and a basic "android robot head" icon.
+-   Installed tool should show up among the usual "application drawer" icons with "NFC E-Ink Writer" name and a generic "android robot head" icon.

 Another, more developer-focused option, is to build APK using [Android Studio IDE], which might be more or less complicated, depending on one's experience working with such tools/ecosystem (vs command-line steps above) - open the project there, and pick APK option from the Build menu.

+[Dockerfile]: Dockerfile
 [Android Studio IDE]: https://developer.android.com/studio
 [Docker Engine]: https://docs.docker.com/engine/install/
-[Dockerfile]: Dockerfile
 [docker-buildx plugin]: https://www.baeldung.com/ops/docker-buildx